top of page

 She rolled with it.

-Feeling emboldened, Jonathon Nations asked if she’d like to go somewhere private for a night cap, and she responded with a playful, “About time.”
+Feeling emboldened, Jonathan Nations asked if she’d like to go somewhere private for a night cap, and she responded with a playful, “About time.”
 So, they left Renato’s and drove to the south end of Singer Island, to his tony waterfront townhome at Ocean 18, which looked like something out of Architectural Digest.
 All white tiled, elegantly spare, with shocks of vibrant artwork here and there.

 She walked straight up to the colorful butterflies abstract.
 A Peter Max.